AR banner

 Serial: W4157

-Code: WS-V
+Code: WS:V

 Base: RAF Waddington, Lincolnshire.

-Pilot: P/O. Trevor Leslie Gibson AUS/402858 RAAF Age 24.
-Killed
+Pilot: Plt Off.
+Trevor Leslie Gibson 402858 RAAF Age 24.
+MiA (1)

-Pilot 2: F/O. Eric William Mitchell Jacombs NZ/413422 RNZAF Age 29.
-Killed
+2nd Pilot: Fg Off.
+Eric William Mitchell Jacombs 413422 RNZAF Age 29.
+MiA (2)

-Fl/Eng: Sgt.
+Flt Eng: Sgt.
 Stanley Wescombe 527172 RAF Age 29.
-Killed
+MiA

-Nav: F/O. Cyril Garnett Tilson 127792 RAFVR Age 24.
-Killed
+Nav: Fg Off.
+Cyril Garnett Tilson MiD, 127792 RAFVR Age 24.
+MiA

-Air/Bmr: Fl/Sgt.
+Bomb Aimer: Flt Sgt.
 Bernard Kenneth Skinner 1112266 RAFVR Age 28.
-Killed
+MiA

-W/Op/Air/Gnr: Sgt.
-Harry Goodwin Jenkins 1186208 RAFVR Age ?
-Killed
+WOp/Air Gnr: Sgt.
+Harry Goodwin Jenkins 1186208 RAFVR Age?
+MiA

-Air/Gnr: Sgt.
-John William Robinson Broadley 1067031 RAFVR Age ?
-Killed
+Air Gnr (Mid Upp): Sgt.
+John William Robinson Broadley 1067031 RAFVR Age 21.
+MiA

-Air/Gnr: W/O. II Francis Arthur Webb R/93492 RCAF Age 20.
-Killed
+Air Gnr (Rear): WO2.
+Francis Arthur Webb R93492 RCAF Age 20.
+MiA (3)

 REASON FOR LOSS:

 Taking off at 16:58 hrs from RAF Waddington, Lincolnshire.
 A small force of 187 heavy bombers set out from various squadrons to bomb the heart of Germany, the second consecutive night the city was to suffer.
 Again the bombers missed the target with the main bombing falling on the southern outskirts of the city.
-A B.M.W. factory that was making aircraft engines in Spandau was hit by some incendiaries and slightly damaged.
+The ABMW factory that was making aircraft engines in Spandau was hit by some incendiaries and slightly damaged.
 The Daimler-Benz factory was also hit but unable to confirm it was from this night's operation or from Saturday.
 8 people were killed on the ground and 41 injured according to German reports.

 Bombing takes place fairly early in the evening between 20:30 hrs and 21:25 hrs.